IDIS (company): History

 IDIS was founded in 1997 by Y.D.
 Kim, Albert Ryu, and J.H.
 Jeong, as Intelligent Digital Integrated Security Co., Ltd., with a focus on digital video recording (DVR) technology.
 The company quickly grew, gaining certification as a "Technology Venture Oriented Company" in 1999, and a listing on the KOSDAQ stock exchange in 2001.
 The company also became the number one seller of DVRs in the surveillance industry, as an Original Design Manufacturer/Original Equipment Manufacturer (ODM/OEM) for leading surveillance solution providers.

 In the mid-2000s, the company began a series of in-house innovations and acquisitions that expanded the company's focus beyond DVRs to include next-generation camera and network video recording (NVR) offerings and industrial display technologies.
 In 2013, IDIS implemented changes to its business and began to transition away from being a supplier of manufactured goods to other companies and towards selling its own branded products.
 As part of this change, IDIS launched a branded security solution, DirectIP™, at the 2013 IFSEC International security exhibition in Birmingham, United Kingdom.
 The company subsequently launched DirectIP and other components of the IDIS Total Solution in the Middle East in 2014, at the Intersec exhibition in Dubai, United Arab Emirates, and the Americas in 2015, at the ISC West trade show in Las Vegas, Nevada.
 At each regional launch, the company debuted regional headquarters and staff dedicated to the sale and support of IDIS branded offerings in those areas.

+In August 2023, it was announced IDIS had completed the acquisition of the Coppell-headquartered electronic security product company, Costar Technologies, Inc.

 Currently, Dr. Y.D.
 Kim serves as CEO of IDIS.

 Products

 IDIS designs, develops, and manufacturers cameras, recorders across different technology platforms, software, and monitors for display.
 The company's self-described "IDIS Total Solution" is delivered via three primary offerings: DirectIP, IDIS Solution Suite, and DirectCX.

-DirectIP, introduced at the 2013 IFSEC Security show in London, is the company’s flagship offering a plug-and-play, single-source range of HD cameras, NVRs, and monitors—including 4K UHD and support for H.265.
-IDIS Solution Suite is a full featured video management system (VMS) universally compatible with recording platforms, designed to be responsive and cost-effective by using a modular format, where customers only purchase the feature sets they need, such as recording, backup, redundant recording, failover, and video wall services.
-DirectCX is IDIS's HD-TVI offering, providing FHD over coaxial cabling, with support for HD-TVI 2.0.
-DirectCX cameras, recorders, and IDIS Solution Suite are designed to complement existing investments in coaxial cabling, if a complete remake of surveillance technology is not desired.
-A common, virtually-identical user interface (GUI) across all IDIS products is a distinguishing feature promoted by the company.